 Last reviewed and updated: April 2021

-For your protection, vaccination is recommended for all travellers 9 months of age and older since this country is in the Yellow Fever endemic zone.
+For your protection, Yellow Fever vaccination is recommended for all travellers 9 months of age and older travelling at altitudes below 2,300 m / 7,546 ft, including Angel Falls.

 Countries may change their vaccination requirements without notice and in some instances border agents use their discretion to deny entry despite the officially stated requirements.